On The Subject Of Subjects (in RxJS)

 return x;

-});source$.subscribe(x => console.log('A', x));
+source$.subscribe(x => console.log('A', x));

 mapped$.subscribe(x => console.log('B', x));

-source$.subscribe(x => console.log('C', x));// "A" 0
+source$.subscribe(x => console.log('C', x));

 // "B" 0